 Any PPR with a mistake will be returned to the provider within four business days of being received, along with a letter outlining how to make corrections.
 Once you have resubmitted your PPR with the accurate corrections, it will be processed 10 business days from the most recent submission date.

 Any AR with a mistake will be placed on hold and a Pathways LA representative will reach out to the provider or parent regarding how to correct the mistake.
+AR’s will not be mailed back to providers, the payments team will contact you to collect a declaration to clarify of any mistakes in the AR’s.

 What should I do if I believe that my reimbursement amount is incorrect?